 Alcohol: 14.5% / pH: 3.58 / Acidity: 6.0 g/L

-Nose: The first thing that hits the nose is a rush of sweet, piquant spices – peppercorn, cardamon and star anise – followed closely by dark fruit aromas of dried plum, black cherry, kirsch and pomegranate with notes of liquorice, minerally tar and black olive.
+Nose: The first thing that hits the nose is a rush of sweet, piquant spices – peppercorn, cardamon and star anise – followed closely by dark fruit aromas of black cherry, blackberry and bloodplum, with notes of liquorice and minerally tar, subtle fennel leaf and dark rose florals.

 Palate: A rich, dense, fleshy palate of dark purple fruits with a firm yet fine backbone of structural tannins.
 A wonderful balance of savoury, spicy, earthy and fruity flavours with subtle oak and a spine of acidity playing supporting roles.
 The finish is long and juicy, with chewy, chocolately tannins that lengthen but don’t overpower.